 • A few seconds: If the pipe fills up and overflows within seconds, the clog is most likely located near the standpipe’s surface or in a washing machine hose.
 If the clog is small, you may be able to clear it with a hand-operated snake.

-• More than a minute: Water that takes more than a minute to overflow after entering the drainage pipe may indicate a more severe blockage deeper within the plumbing system.
+• More than one minute: Water that takes more than a minute to overflow after entering the drainage pipe may indicate a more severe blockage deeper within the plumbing system.
 Contact a licensed plumber to inspect your home’s sewage lines and identify the issue.

 • Be prepared to stop the washing machine cycle once you spot a leak.
 Clogs aren’t always the culprit when it comes to an overflowing drainpipe.
 Inadequately sized drainpipes and kinked hoses can also cause an overflow.
 To be sure of the issue, contact a reputable plumber like ARS Rescue Rooter to diagnose it.